ereyes01/firebase/README.md

 err := client.Child("scores").OrderBy("$value").StartAt(50).Value(&dinoScores)
 ```

-If I wanted to create a new dinosaur score (NOTE: the permissions of this firebase do not allow this), we could try:
+If I wanted to create a new dinosaur score (NOTE: the permissions of this firebase do
+not allow this), we could try:

 ```go
 value, err := client.Child("scores").Set("velociraptor", 500, nil)
 ```

 We of course, don't have permissions to write to this Firebase.
-The error you'd get back should be:
+The error you'd get back
+should be:

 ```
 Permission denied
 ```

+Create your own free test Firebase and feel free to experiment with writing values!

 Now suppose we wanted to watch changes to the Triceratops dinosaur in real-time.
 This,
 of course, will be a boring example because Triceratops will probably never change.